 We make two scheduled payment pickups each day:

-- All payments scheduled before 3pm PT on the banking day before the Process Date will be picked up during the first pick-up run, and will be withdrawn from your bank account as a lump sum.
+- All payments scheduled before 3:00 pm Pacific Time / 6:00 pm Eastern Time on the bank business day before the Process Date will be picked up during the first pick-up run, and will be withdrawn from your bank account as a lump sum.

-- Any payments scheduled after 3PM PT on the same day, with the same Process Date, will be picked up during the second pick-up run, and will be withdrawn from your bank account in a second lump sum.
+- Any payments scheduled after 3:00 pm Pacific Time / 6:00 pm Eastern Time on the same day, with the same Process Date, will be picked up during the second pick-up run, and will be withdrawn from your bank account in a second lump sum.

-- Example: Monday at 12pm PT, schedule 3 payments with Tuesday as the Process Date (total: $300).
-Four hours later, at 4pm PT, schedule 3 more payments with Tuesday as the Process Date (total: $400).
+- Example: Monday at 12:00 pm Pacific Time / 3:00 pm Eastern Time, schedule 3 payments with Tuesday as the Process Date (total: $300).
+Four hours later, at 4:00 pm Pacific Time / 7:00 pm Eastern Time, schedule 3 more payments with Tuesday as the Process Date (total: $400).
 On Tuesday, two lump-sum withdrawals are made from your bank account - one for $300 and one for $400.
 All bills are still paid on time, the same as if we had just made one lump-sum withdrawal.

 Why the Clearing Account Helps